celo-org/celo-monorepo/packages/docs/operations-manual/key-management/detailed.md

 ## Locked Gold Accounts

 Locked Gold Account keys have the highest level of privileges in the Celo protocol.
 These keys can be used to lock and unlock cGLD in order to be used in proof-of-stake.
 Furthermore, Locked Gold Account keys can be used to authorize other keys to sign transactions and messages on behalf of the Locked Gold Account.

 In *most* cases, the Locked Gold Account key has all the privileges as any authorized keys.
 For example, if a voter signing key is authorized, a user can place votes on behalf of the Locked Gold Account with both the authorized vote signing key *and* the Locked Gold Account key.

 Because of the significant priveleges afforded to the Locked Gold Account key, it is best to store this key securely and access it as infrequently as is possible.
 Authorizing other signer keys is one way to minimize how frequently you need to access your Locked Gold Account key.
+The Locked Gold Account key will only be used to send transactions and **can be stored on a Ledger hardware wallet.**

 ### Creating a Locked Gold Account
 An undesignated key may be designated as a Locked Gold Account key by running the following command: